 Alcohol & Other Drug Abuse (AODA) Treatment Information:

-If you are convicted of a drunk driving offense you will be statutorily required to undergo and comply with the findings of an Alcohol & Other Drug Abuse assessment.
+If convicted of drunk or drugged driving, you will be statutorily required to undergo and comply with the findings of an Alcohol & Other Drug assessment.
 Waupaca County's AODA assessment provider is Waupaca County Health and Human Services Behavioral Health Department.
-Contact information for Waupaca County Health and Human Services is provided below.
+Provided below is the Waupaca County Health and Human Services’ contact information.

 Designated Coordinator & Contact Information